oohlaf/dotsecrets/README.rst

 DotSecrets is to be used together with Git to manage your dotfiles.

 Git filters are used to clean and smudge secrets.
-Each filter is configured using regular expression grouped per filter type.
+Each filter is configured using regular expression grouped per filter name.

 Filters
 -------
-Filter templates are defined in a file called ``.dotfilters.yaml`` inside the dotfiles repository.
+Filter rules are defined in a file called ``.dotfilters.yaml`` inside the dotfiles repository.

 It's syntax is as follows:
 .. code::
-  !Template
+  !Filter
-  type: mutt
+  name: mutt
   rules:
   - !Secret
     key: passwd